harllee/jessicaharllee.com/_work/etsy-gift-wrap.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/gift-wrap-price-recommended.jpg">
-  <p class="text-small italic">Our survey of buyers told us that $4 was the optimal price point for gift wrapping services.</p>
+  <p class="body-caption">Our survey of buyers told us that $4 was the optimal price point for gift wrapping services.</p>
 </div>

 When we did usability testing with sellers, we learned a ton.
 First, they loved the price recommendation from Etsy and thought it was helpful guidance, even if they didn't end up charging $4.
 Sellers also agreed with buyers; they were hoping to be able to upload a photo of their gift wrap in addition to describing it.
 The description was going to be helpful for explaining situations like multi-item orders or any gift wrap options they provided (such as Christmas- or birthday-themed paper).
 And they saw the photo as the best way to communicate with buyers about what they were getting, and as an additional opportunity to show buyers how much care they put into wrapping gifts.
 Lastly, they looked at an early version of our marketing materials for the feature and gave us valuable feedback: we didn't need to sell them on why they should do gift wrap, but they did want to learn about any limitations of the feature.
 This was especially helpful feedback since we were building an MVP; if this wasn't going to be as fully-featured as they were hoping, we needed to tell them about the restrictions.
 Coming out of this research session, we revisited our marketing materials and prioritized building a photo uploader.

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/gift-wrap-settings-round2.jpg">
-  <p class="text-small italic text-center">We learned sellers wanted to know what they could and couldn't do with the gift wrap feature, so we included it near the settings switch.</p>
+  <p class="body-caption text-center">We learned sellers wanted to know what they could and couldn't do with the gift wrap feature, so we included it near the settings switch.</p>
 </div>